MdShafiqu/Real-time-User-Interface-Detection/README.md

 # User Interface Detection
-In this repo, I developed a deep learning pipeline for real-time user interface detection from thermal camera feed.
+In this project work, I developed a deep learning pipeline for real-time user interface detection from thermal camera feed.

 ## How to Run
 Install anaconda